 There are proper rules for passing.
 Failing to abide by these rules might result in a significant accident.
 However, drivers do not always anticipate that another driver is immediately next to them or behind them.
 If you are involved in an improper passing accident, you may receive a phone call from another driver’s insurance adjuster.
 Although the adjuster may appear to be warm, the purpose of the call is usually to reduce the insured’s liability for the accident by shifting the blame to you.
 It is important to retain a lawyer before speaking to an insurance adjuster.
 Black & DePaoli is an experienced Folsom car accident attorney who has previously worked in the insurance industry and law enforcement.
 He may be able to put his insights to work for you.

-Improper Passing Accidents
+Determining Liability in Improper Passing Accidents

 There are several code sections that address improper passing.
 Under California Vehicle Code section 21750, a driver who is trying to pass a car traveling in the same direction must pass to the left, keeping a safe space between them and not threatening the safety of the other driver.
 Under California Vehicle Code section 21751, you are not supposed to drive to the left side of the center of a road in order to pass a car going in the same direction unless you can see clearly on the left side, and there are no oncoming cars that are too close to pass.
 There are situations in which you are not allowed to drive to the left side of the road, such as if you are going within 100 feet of a railroad crossing or intersection.